Meet Tine Destrooper

 Short Bio

-Tine Destrooper is the coordinator of Justice Visions and an associate professor at the Faculty of Law and Criminology of Ghent University.
+Tine Destrooper is the director of Justice Visions and a professor at the Faculty of Law and Criminology of Ghent University.
 She is also a member of the Human Rights Centre at Ghent University.

-Previously, she held positions at various European and American institutions, including New York University, the European University Institute, Leiden University, Wissenschaftskolleg Berlin and the Universities of Antwerp and Leuven.
-Here she conducted research on the consequences of violent conflict and the role of the international community in dealing with the aftermath of violent conflict.
-Her publications and lectures at various international forums have highlighted the often unforeseen consequences that international interventions can have for local (groups of) rights-holders.
+Prior to this, she held academic positions at various European and American institutions, including Wissenschaftskolleg Berlin (2016-2017), New York University’s Law School (2015-2016), the Universities of Antwerp and Leuven (2013-2015), Leiden University (2012-2013), and the European University Institute (2008-2012).
+Here she conducted research on the consequences of violent conflict and the role of civil society in dealing with the aftermath of violent conflict.

-She was previously director of the Center for Human Rights and Global Justice in New York, where she gained experience in managing and publishing policy-oriented research, and where she worked together with researchers, civil society organisations and policymakers at various levels.
+Before joining Ghent University, she was the managing director of the Center for Human Rights and Global Justice in at New York University, where she gained experience in managing and publishing policy-oriented research, and where she worked together with researchers, civil society organisations and policymakers at various levels; and the director of the Flemish Peace Institute – an independent research centre with the Flemish Parliament.

 Education